vue-final/vue-final-modal/docs/content/en/index.md

   </a>
 </p>

-If you need a highly customizable modal component for Vue.js, `Vue Final Modal` would be a nice choice.
+[Vue Final Modal](https://github.com/hunterliu1003/vue-final-modal) is a tiny, renderless, mobile-friendly, feature-rich modal component for Vue.js.<br />

-[Vue Final Modal](https://github.com/hunterliu1003/vue-final-modal) is a tiny, renderless, mobile-friendly, feature-rich modal component for Vue.js.
+You can create a [wrapper component](/examples/recommended-use) easily and can customize `template`, `script` and `style` based on your needs.

 ## Features